GianlucaGuarini/immutable-dom/README.md

 # immutable-dom

 Lock any HTML DOM Element 🔐

 This script detects attempts to modify your HTML structure and content.
 It disables changes from internal or external sources (like Devtools).

 ## Motivation

-Your Application HTML can be [modified by scammers](https://www.youtube.com/watch?v=R1etkjUN6Ak) or third party scripts.
+Your Application HTML can be [modified by scammers](https://www.youtube.com/watch?v=R1etkjUN6Ak) and or third party scripts.

 I wanted to create simple script that locks safely your application HTML making it immutable.

 ## Installation